agnesdeng/mixgb/README.md

 ## 3. Visualize multiply imputed values

-It is important to assess the plausibility of imputations before doing analysis.
+It is crucial to assess the plausibility of imputations before doing an analysis.
 The `mixgb` package provides several visual diagnostic functions using `ggplot2` to compare multiply imputed values versus observed data.